ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 **RunAllMSXXXXTestCases.cmd**                         | Runs all MS-XXXX test cases.
 **RunMSXXXX\_SYY\_TCZZ\_Name.cmd**                    | Runs a specific test case in the test suite.

-View the test suite results, logs, and reporting
+Viewing the test suite results, logs, and reporting
 =====================================================================================================================================

 The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.